publiclab/Leaflet.DistortableImage/README.md

 [Download as zip](https://github.com/publiclab/Leaflet.DistortableImage/releases) or clone the repo to get a local copy.

-This plugin has basic functionality, and is in production as part of MapKnitter, but there are [plenty of outstanding issues to resolve](https://github.com/publiclab/Leaflet.DistortableImage/issues).
-Please consider helping out!

 The recommended Google satellite base layer can be integrated using this Leaflet plugin: https://gitlab.com/IvanSanchez/Leaflet.GridLayer.GoogleMutant

 Here's a screenshot: